 The year is 2020.
 For the first time since the Apollo 17 mission in 1972, a crew of astronauts is returning to the Moon.
 Their mission is to establish a permanent base on the Moon to observe, explore and test the feasibility of off-Earth settlements.
 Supported by a team of people back on Earth, astronauts must construct and launch a probe to the lunar surface and select a site for establishing a permanent Moon base.
 All this must be completed while avoiding meteor showers, chemical leaks and other potentially damaging situations.

-The two-hour Jr Astronauts program includes both the Jr Astronauts: Space Station Odyssey mission, the Jr Astronauts: Mars Pioneers mission, or the Jr. Astronauts: Destination Moon mission AND the Mini Rockets workshop.
+The two-hour Jr Astronauts program includes the Jr Astronauts: Space Station Odyssey mission, the Jr Astronauts: Mars Pioneers mission, or the Jr. Astronauts: Destination Moon mission AND the Mini Rockets workshop.

 Mini Rockets Workshop